digitaltrails/vdu_controls/README.md

 ---------------
 * 1.10.2
   * Fix Preset non-zero transition-step-seconds, so it works properly.
-  * Changes to log-to-syslog and log-debug-enabled no longer require a restart.
+  * Changing log-to-syslog or log-debug-enabled no longer requires a restart.
   * Fix Lux Auto menu icon when starting with Auto disabled.
   * Use the progress bar area on the main panel for status messages.
-  * Relax constraints on interpolating brightness when auto light metering.
+  * Make auto brightness behave more predictably by removing unnecessary constraints on interpolation.
-  * Improve auto-lux/preset tray icon interaction.
+  * Improve auto-lux/preset tray icon interaction - better reflect actions and current state.
 * 1.10.1
   * Restore lux meter displayed-value when restoring LuxDialog window.
   * Minor fixes to reduce and improve displayed and logged messages.